neurosnap/gen-readlines/README.md

 Usage
 -----

-Provide readlines with a file descriptor and the size of the file and it will create a generator which will iterate through all the lines in that file.
+Provide `gen-readlines` with a file descriptor and the size of the file and it will create a generator which will iterate through all the lines in that file.

 ```